vuola/UH_NumericalMethods/README.md

 CMake is expecting to find file *eigenpyConfig.cmake* from the above directory.

-If everything is working, running *Build* from the footer menu of Visual Studio Code will place the executables into folders /build/excercise[nn].
+If everything is working, running *Build* from the footer menu of Visual Studio Code will place the target files into folders /build/excercise[nn].